MicrosoftDocs/ai-builder/ai-builder-docs/prediction-prereq.md

 ## Work with sample data

 To help you get started quickly with prediction, AI Builder provides sample data that you can use to get started.
-For more information, view the [Use sample data to do prediction](prediction-sample-data.md) topic.
+For more information, see [Use sample data to do prediction](prediction-sample-data.md).

 ### Next step